AdobeDocs/genstudio.en/help/user-guide/content/asset-details.md

 ## User-defined metadata

-User-defined metadata adds marketing context to the asset's content, allowing marketers to better understand how to utilize and engage with the asset.
+User-defined metadata adds marketing context to the asset's content, allowing marketers to better understand how to use and engage with the asset.

 When you [upload an asset](/help/user-guide/content/manage-assets.md#add-assets), you can define a set of optional asset details that exist in GenStudio as metadata.